 4. Curate Content for Social Media

-Anyone can research interesting article links, images and quote graphics, but not just anyone demonstrates the care or attention to detail to provide value to a business owner’s audience.
+Anyone can research interesting article links, images and quote graphics, but not everyone demonstrates the care or attention to detail needed to provide value to a business’s audience.

 Do you think you could manage it?
-Could you put yourself in the shoes of someone who frequents your client’s blog, and figure out what headlines and images they’d find most helpful, entertaining or inspiring?
-If you can, get ready to write your own PayPal paycheck.
+Could you put yourself in the shoes of someone who frequents your client’s blog and figure out what kinds of headlines and images they’d find most helpful, entertaining or inspiring?
+If you can, you could get paid for the skill.

 Estimated hourly rate: $15 to $40

 To build an audience and sell products or services, business owners have an ongoing need for special action-focused web pages called “landing pages.”

 A landing page might encourage people to subscribe to an email list, register for a webinar, buy a product or get excited about an upcoming launch.